netzkolchose/django-computedfields/docs/manual.rst

 - ``updatedata``
     does a full update on all computed fields in the project.
 Only useful after tons of bulk changes, e.g. from fixtures.
+Note that this command is currently not optimized (PRs are welcome).

 General Usage Notes